Inertia.js in Rails: a new era of effortless integration

 end

-The edit action uses render :inertia to render the Post/Edit page with the serialized post data.
-All frontend components (pages) are located in the app/frontend/pages/Post directory.
+The edit action uses render :inertia to render the posts/edit page with the serialized post data.
+All PostsController frontend components (pages) are located in the app/frontend/pages/posts directory.

 Finally, the update action updates the post and redirects to the post show page if the update is successful.
 Note that if there are any validation errors, it doesn’t raise an error, and instead redirects back to the edit page with the errors serialized in the inertia key.